zxkane/quip-mcp-server-typescript/example-client/README.md

 # Quip MCP Server Example Client

-This directory contains an example client for the Quip MCP Server, demonstrating how to interact with the server using the Model Context Protocol (MCP).
+This directory contains example clients for the Quip MCP Server, demonstrating how to interact with the server using the Model Context Protocol (MCP) with different transport mechanisms.

 ## Setup